Samsung bets on storage devices as smartphone sales growth wanes

 Chipmakers are also betting on SSDs to become a fresh earnings driver in the $24 billion flash memory market, which is currently booming thanks to strong demand for cut-price tablets and smartphones in China.

-Samsung is building a $7 billion chip plant in China, while Toshiba Corp (6502.T) and SK Hynix (000660.KS) are also boosting production.
+Samsung is building a $7 billion chip plant in China, while Toshiba Corp and SK Hynix are also boosting production.

 SSDs are likely to account for nearly a quarter of total flash memory sales this year from 15 percent this year, according to Daewoo Securities, and this proportion is set to rise to 45 percent by 2015.

-Samsung accounts for around 40 percent of global NAND flash market and competes with Toshiba, Micron Technology (MU.O) and SK Hynix.
-In the SSD market, it competes with Toshiba, Sandisk SNDK.O and Intel (INTC.O).
+Samsung accounts for around 40 percent of global NAND flash market and competes with Toshiba, Micron Technology and SK Hynix.
+In the SSD market, it competes with Toshiba, Sandisk and Intel.

 (Editing by Miral Fahmy)